ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as UDP server.rst

 Compile the code and upload it to Ameba.
 After pressing the Reset button, Ameba connects to WiFi and starts the UDP server with port 2390.
-After the UDP server starts service, Ameba prints the “Starting connection to server” message and waits for client connection.
+After the UDP server starts service, Ameba prints the "Starting connection to server" message and waits for client connection.

 | |7-4|
-| As to the UDP client, we use “sokit” program in the computer to
+| As to the UDP client, we use "sokit" program in the computer to
   connect to UDP server.

-Choose client mode and fill in the IP of UDP server (which is the IP of Ameba) and port 2390, then click “UDP Connect”.
+Choose client mode and fill in the IP of UDP server (which is the IP of Ameba) and port 2390, then click "UDP Connect".

-After the connection is established, fill in “Hello World” in the Buf 0 field in sokit and click “Send”.
-Then you can see the Ameba UDP server replies “acknowledged”.
+After the connection is established, fill in "Hello World" in the Buf 0 field in sokit and click "Send".
+Then you can see the Ameba UDP server replies "acknowledged".

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Use_Ameba_as_UDP_server/image4.png
    :alt: 7-5